ratfactor/meow5/README.md

 # Meow5: "Meow.
 Meow.
 Meow.
 Meow.
 Meow."

+Note: This is a super early work in progress.
+Check the `log*.txt` files to see where I'm currently at!
+(Spoiler: the inlining part seems viable!)

 A Forth-like language that is conCATenative in two ways:

 1. "Point free" data flow